Valvular Heart Disease

-The average hospital stay at the Northwest Regional Heart Center for all patients undergoing Aortic valve replacement is 4.48 days vs. 7.5 days in the Society of Thoracic Surgeons registry data.
+The average hospital stay at Northwest Regional Heart and Vascular for all patients undergoing Aortic valve replacement is 4.48 days vs. 7.5 days in the Society of Thoracic Surgeons registry data.
 The average length of stay for all patients undergoing mitral valve repair is 3.43 days compared with the national average from the Society of Thoracic surgeons of 7.0 days.

 A list of medications and appropriate activity level will be prescribed at the time of hospital discharge.
 Cardiac Rehabilitation is often recommended after heart surgery to facilitate a return to normal activity level.